 WHAT TO DO IF YOU DON’T HAVE A SPRAY BOTTLEIf you don’t have a spray bottle… I would tell you to get one, because it’s so much better.
 But if you really can’t get a spray bottle, pour the vinegar on the outside of the stain and move inward from there.
 That way you won’t spread the stain.
 But whatever you do… please don’t pour too much.
 It will make the whole cleaning process a lot harder.

 Once you’ve applied the vinegar, you’re going to let it sit for a couple of minutes (2-3 minutes should do), and the blot the stain again:

 Do this as many times as you seem necessary until the stain is completely gone.
-As we said in the beginning of the guide, depending on the type of stain this might work 100% of the times.
+As we said at the beginning of the guide, depending on the type of stain this might work 100% of the time.
 So, this is what you should do after repeating step 2 a couple of times:

 If the stain seems to be gone: Step 3 (Option A)

 If the stain isn’t completely be gone: Step 3 (Option B)